 What information do I need to apply?

-NCHH accepts grant applications ONLY through online submission; it does NOT accept the application in PDF format.
+NCHH accepts grant applications ONLY through online submission; it does NOT accept applications in PDF format.
 Applicants can preview all of the application questions here.

-NCHH recommends preparation of the application responses in advance, as the online application must be completed and submitted entirely in one session.
-We recommend using the PDF copy of the full application (available here) to work offline with your team to predetermine answer selections and/or draft responses for questions as appropriate.
+NCHH recommends preparation of the application responses in advance of online entry, as the online application must be completed and submitted entirely in one session.
+We recommend saving the PDF copy of the full application (available here) so you can work offline with your team to predetermine answer selections and/or draft responses for questions as appropriate.
 Developing full-text responses in a Word document for the open response sections of the application will allow you to draft, edit, and save your responses as needed, as well as check character counts, before copying/pasting your final responses into the application on the SurveyMonkey platform.
 NCHH also recommends printing a copy of the completed application before submitting it.